The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Introduction

 \subsection{Art gallery problem}

-The original form of the art gallery problem presented by Victor Klee (see O'Rourke \cite{ArtGalleryTextbook}) is as follows:

-We say that a polygon $P$ (here containing its boundary) can be \emph{guarded} by $n$ guards if there is a set of $n$ points (called the \emph{guards}) in $P$ such that every point in $P$ is \emph{visible} to some guard, that is the line segment between the point and guard is contained in the polygon.
-The problem asks, for a given polygon $P$ (which we refer to as the \emph{art gallery}), to find the smallest $n$ such that $P$ can be guarded by $n$ guards.
+The original form of the art gallery problem (AGP) presented by Victor Klee (see O'Rourke \cite{ArtGalleryTextbook}) asks whether a simple polygonal region $P$ can be \emph{guarded} by $n$ guards.
+That is, whether there is a set of $n$ points (called the \emph{guards}) in $P$ such that every point in $P$ is \emph{visible} to some guard, meaning that the the line segment between that point and that guard is contained in $P$.
+The polygon $P$ is referred to as the \emph{art gallery}.

-The vertices of $P$ are usually restricted to rational or integral coordinates, but even so an optimal configuration might require guards with irrational coordinates (see Abrahamsen, Adamaszek and Miltzow \cite{IrrationalGuards} for specific examples of polygons where this is the case).
+The vertices of $P$ are usually restricted to rational or integer coordinates, but even so an optimal configuration might require guards with irrational coordinates.
+Abrahamsen, Adamaszek and Miltzow give explicit examples that require irrational coordinates in \cite{IrrationalGuards}.
 For this reason, we don't expect algorithms to actually output the guarding configurations, only to determine how many guards are necessary.

-The art gallery problem (and any variant thereof) can be phrased as a decision problem: ``can gallery $P$ be guarded with at most $k$ guards?''
-The complexity of this problem is the subject of this paper.
-Approximation algorithms can also be studied, see for example Bonnet and Miltzow \cite{BestApprox}.
+It is non-trivial to see that the problem is even decidable.
+The first exact algorithm for the most general variants of the AGP is attributed to Sharir (see Efrat and Har-Peled \cite{FirstExact}).